shopware5/devdocs/source/developers-guide/lightweight-backend-modules/index.md

 Check it out: <a href="https://github.com/shopwareLabs/bootstrap-theme-shopware" target="_blank">Bootstrap Shopware Backend Theme</a>
 </div>

 Now let's start templating our backend module.
 We recommend using [Bootstrap](http://getbootstrap.com/) as the frontend framework.
-First let's take a look on the directory structure in the `Views/backend` folder of our plugin:
+First let's take a look on the directory structure in the `Views/backend` directory of our plugin:

 ```bash
 |-- _base